mottaquikarim/dev/blog/content/press/index.md

 3. **Engadget** (2026-09): [*Peloton Has Made A Foldable (Treadmill)*](https://www.engadget.com/2264548/peloton-tread-flex-vision-launch/) (engadget.com) Hands-on launch coverage from IFA Berlin, noting Zone 2 training was a top member request.
 4. **Stuff** (2026-09): [*Peloton has three new treadmills but it's the fold-away one that has me hooked*](https://www.stuff.tv/features/peloton-has-three-new-treadmills-but-its-the-fold-away-one-that-has-me-hooked/) (stuff.tv) Launch coverage walking through the new Peloton IQ software additions.
 5. **The Sun** (2026-09): [*Peloton invents SHRINKING treadmill that folds up to fit in small homes*](https://www.thesun.co.uk/tech/40454331/peloton-invents-shrinking-treadmill-folds-small-homes/) (thesun.co.uk) Mainstream UK coverage of the launch batch (also in the Irish and Scottish editions).
+6. **Pelo Buddy** (2026-09): [*Peloton Adding Heart Rate Zone Workouts (with Guided Zone 2 Training) on Peloton Tread*](https://www.pelobuddy.com/peloton-heart-rate-zone-workouts/) (pelobuddy.com) Community-press walkthrough: Guidance-based Zone 2 format, custom zone ranges in your profile, works on all Tread models with no new hardware needed.

 **ReRuns** — sync an outdoor route's incline/elevation data (tracked via the Peloton app, e.g. on an Apple Watch) to any Peloton Tread, which recreates the hills and gradients indoors.
 Ships with pre-loaded routes, including TCS New York City Marathon segments built with New York Road Runners.